 \section{Overview and properties of ITD}

-1.5em As noted in the forgoing, we employ ITD to decompose a signal into different components, and use phase and amplitude synchronization among a specific set of components to develop a change detection statistic. {In this section, we first provide a brief overview of ITD and identify some key properties associated with individual components.
-We then analyze the behavior of these components at the change points and develop a statistical change detection procedure.}
+1.5em As noted in the preceding section, we utilize ITD to decompose a signal into different components and use phase and amplitude synchronization among a specific set of ITD components to develop a change detection statistic.
+In this section, we begin with a brief overview of ITD and analyze the behavior of ITD components at sharp change points.